 - Institute a rest time to deal with your 2-year old’s nap strike.
 If your 2-year old is on a nap strike, don’t rush to give up the afternoon nap.
-Instead, institute a rest time – put your toddler in bed with a few books and toys, and let him know that while it’s fine if he’s awake, he needs to stay in bed.
+Instead, institute rest time.
+Put your toddler in bed with a few books and toys.
+Let him know that while it’s fine if he’s awake, he needs to stay in bed.
 This ensures that if he does get sleepy, he’s already well-positioned to fall asleep.

 Free Toddler Sleep Help – Available Instantly!

 Want FREE sleep help that you can put to use right away?
 Download a copy of our free guide, Toddler Sleep Secrets!
 The guide is available to download instantly, which means you can start using the techniques in it as early as tonight.
-So download now, and learn why your fodder is waking at night and resisting naps – and what you can do about it.
+Download now, and learn why your toddler is waking at night and resisting naps!
+And learn what you can do about it and how!

 Toddler Sleep Help That Really Works – Guaranteed!

 Struggling with your toddler’s sleep (or lack thereof)?
 Tired of trying to solve the problems by yourself?
 Wish you could get some expert advice that’s personalized to your situation?
 Guess what…you can!
-Our consultants are ready to help you with your toddler sleep challenges – you can connect with them today, get your Personalized Sleep Plan™, and start your journey to better toddler sleep!
+Our consultants are ready to help you with your toddler sleep challenges.
+You can connect with us today, get your Personalized Sleep Plan™ in the works, and start your journey to better toddler sleep!

-Wanted unlimited access to our huge library of sleep coaching resources?
-Join our Members Area packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and more.
+Want unlimited access to our huge library of sleep coaching resources?
+Join our VIP Members Area!
+The VIP Members Area is packed with exclusive content and resources: e-Books, assessments, detailed case studies, expert advice, peer support, and more.
 It actually costs less to join than buying products separately!
-As a member, you’ll also enjoy a weekly chat with an expert sleep consultant.
-And the best part – members receive 20% off all sleep consultation services!
+As a VIP member, you’ll also enjoy a weekly chat with an expert sleep consultant.